edwinst/nes64-controller-modification/README.md

 1. Cut the PCB, then use the polishing tool to expose the traces going to the "A" button and to the "UP" button.

-   Note that for my type of switch, I had to cut grooves into the PCB at the end of the cutout to accomodate the mounting tabs of the switch.
+   Note that for my type of switch, I had to cut grooves into the PCB at the edges of the cutout to accomodate the mounting tabs of the switch.

-   Remove the coating covering the traces at the two indicated positions.
+   At the two indicated positions, remove the coating that covers the traces on the PCB.
 The exposed part should be a few millimeters of shiny copper.
 I used a Dremel with a polishing tool for that, which worked well but take care that you work in a well ventilated area since the coating creates some nasty fumes.
 Alternatively, use some very fine sandpaper to remove the coating until you see clean copper.